-Pithead Chapel is an independent and volunteer-run literary journal and small press founded in 2012 in Michigan’s Upper Peninsula.
+Pithead Chapel is an independent and volunteer-run literary journal and small press founded by Keith Rebec in 2012 in Michigan’s Upper Peninsula.
 We publish art, fiction, nonfiction, and prose poetry online every month by emerging and established artists.

 Editorial Statement